 - Adjust chilli powder and jaggery according to sourness of the mangoes.
 The taste has to be sweet, sour and spicy in equal proportions.

-- When you add turmeric to kashmiri chilli powder and coconut and grind it together you get a nice orange red colour and the color is further darkened by organic jaggery.
+- When you add turmeric to kashmiri chilli powder and coconut and grind it together you get a nice orange red colour and the color is further brightened by organic jaggery.